OctopusDeploy/blog/blog/2021-07/octo-as-target/index.md

 ## The new steps

-The motto "if you can click in in the UI, you can automate it with a step" is an ambitious goal, and will be broken down into areas of common functionality.
-The following groups allow us to address the issues of configuring and managing Octopus resources that increase in number as enterprises orchestrate more deployments through Octopus:
+The motto "if you can click in in the UI, you can automate it with a step" is an ambitious goal, and will be broken down into areas of common functionality, largely grouped by their placement in the UI:

-* Deployments / Runbook runs - Creating releases, deploying releases, responding to manual intervention prompts.
-Running runbooks.
+* Deployments / Runbook runs - Creating releases, deploying releases, responding to manual intervention prompts, running runbooks.
-* Deployment processes / Runbooks - Creating, updating, and deleting steps in a deployment process.
-Applying cross cutting configuration like execution containers, target roles, environment conditions, tenant conditions, run conditions etc.
 * Tenants - Creating, updating, and deleting tenants.
 Associating tenants with projects and environments.
 Adding or removing tenant tags.
 Defining tenant variables.
 * Targets - Creating, updating, and deleting targets.
 Adding or removing roles.
 Associating with environments and tenants.
 * Users / Teams - Creating, updating, and deleting users and teams.
 Adding or removing users from teams.

 ## Create a release

+*I want to automate the process of clicking the **CREATE RELEASE** button.*

 Automating the creation of releases allow multiple applications releases to be created with a common set of channels, package versions, and release notes.
 The **Create a Release** step exposes the fields that are defined when clicking the **CREATE RELEASE** button, while also exposing some flexible logic when it comes to selecting package versions: